 Autumn, like most people in restaurants, has always had a passion for food and drink.
 It wasn’t until she moved to Vancouver though that she realized there is more to running a successful restaurant than just great food, like a genuine appreciation for hospitality and benevolence.
 It is since this realization that she has dedicated herself to offering not just a great meal, but an unforgettable experience.
 Through innate skills and knowledge gained through years of working at some of Canada’s (and the world’s) finest restaurants, Autumn hopes to set Miku Restaurant apart by continuing to offer genuine service and attentive care to each and every guest and helping them to truly enjoy the entire experience from the moment they make the reservation till the moment they walk out the door.

 Drawing international experience from Ireland, the United Kingdom and Australia, Stephen has settled in Vancouver finding a home with us at Aburi Restaurants.
 He began his time as a bartender at Miku, inspiring those around him with his passion for beverage and drive to learn the Japanese culture.
 Stephen thrives to give his guest a unique cocktail experience whenever they take a seat at his bar.
-Now the Bar Manager at Miku, he continues to embrace the Aburi philosophy and lead the beverage culture throughout the company.
+Now the Beverage Director at Miku, he continues to embrace the Aburi philosophy and lead the beverage culture throughout the company.

 Born in Taiwan and raised in Vancouver, Beck has immersed himself in the restaurant industry since the age of 21.
 He started as a bus boy at Red Door then he quickly moved his way up.
 Working at some Vancouver’s top restaurants such as Earls Restaurant and Coast by Glowbal Group, he has learned to share his love for food and wine with every guest in various positions.
 Furthering his passion for wine, Beck has also completed his WSET Advanced Level 3 and Court of Master Sommelier Level 1.
 Later on, he was given and earned the opportunity of opening, developing and managing a new concept called NOSH for Glowbal Group.
 Finally, Beck has found a home where he aims to bring his passion for people, zest for food and drinks, and experience into Miku by embracing the company’s three pillar philosophies of Aburi, Ningenmi, and Zekkei.